nodesource/nsolid-statsd/CODE_OF_CONDUCT.md

 not aligned to this Code of Conduct.
 By adopting this Code of Conduct, project maintainers commit themselves to fairly and consistently applying these principles to every aspect of managing this project.
-Project maintainers who do not follow or enforce the Code of Conduct may be permanently removed from the project team.
+Project maintainers who do not follow or enforce this Code of Conduct may be permanently removed from the project team.

-This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+This Code of Conduct applies both within project spaces and outside of project spaces when an individual is representing the project or its community.

 Instances of abusive, harassing, or otherwise unacceptable behavior may be